SimonMFuchs/KONF_M20_Borovsak_Bregovic_Fuchs/README.md

 | Bregovic Dominik         |  dominik.bregovic@edu.fh-joanneum.at   |
 | Fuchs Simon              |  simon.fuchs@edu.fh-joanneum.at        |

+###What is this project for?

+This project lets you create different drinks composed of different liquids.
+For more information on the drinks you're able to create with this program please look below.

+In addition you can also add drinks as a purchase to a cash register, which then tracks what kind of drinks got sold, when they got sold and how much revenue you made.

+###How to use this project?

+Simply create different liquids and drinks and purchase them via the cash register.
+For more information please look at the tutorial site in this repository.

+###Installation instructions

+Not much to say here.
+Just make sure you have maven installed and import the project into the IDE of your choice.

 ### Exercise 3 - changes table, commit history ###